6C656C65/pyproxy/README.md

 ```

 ## 📚 **Documentation**
-If you encounter any problems, or if you want to use the program in a particular way, I advise you to read the [[documentation|Home]].
+If you encounter any problems, or if you want to use the program in a particular way, I advise you to read the [documentation](https://github.com/6C656C65/pyproxy/wiki).

 ## 🔧 **To do**